azitzow/azitzow/README.md

 ## 👋 Hi, I’m Ana Zitzow.
-I currenlty reside in Roseville, CA.
+I currently reside in Roseville, CA.

 # Full Stack Web Developer
 - 👀 I’m interested in learning how to code in multiple languages, and stay up to date on new technologies.